Stanley Charles Allyn – Short Biography

 Stanley Allyn was the type of capitalist who wasn’t easily satisfied.
 He wanted, “shock and awe.”
 He tripled NCR’s sales volume after only seven years.

 Stanley Allyn’s Success

 Stanley Allyn graduated from the University of Wisconsin and started to work as a clerk at the National Cash Register plant in Dayton earning $20 a week.
 He was impressed by the rules given out by his boss and mentor, John H. Patterson, which involves a strict time schedule, a healthy lifestyle, uniformity, and professionalism.
-At only 27 years old, Allyn was already the company’s comptroller and youngest board member.
+At only 27 years old, Allyn was the company’s youngest board member.

 In 1940, Allyn placed his sites oversees and began building plants and factories in Berlin, Augsburg, Japan, France, Sweden, Brazil, and Scotland.
 These expansions opened the door to foreign investors and retailers as new registers, calculators, and registry systems were made by NCR.
 At this point, NCR’s sales volume grew to $98 million.